 Some beach-goers like to use a cooler bag.
 If style matters, the best cooler bag for you may be a soft-sided model that looks like a handbag.

 Thermoelectric coolers that don't even require ice are also great for travel.
 They run on 12 volts, so you can plug them into your vehicle to keep drinks and snacks cold.

 Remember, the best cooler is one that fits your lifestyle, whether you’re carrying baby bottles or beer bottles, and works with your budget.
-If you’re headed to the shore, look for a beach cooler with wheels that rolls easily over the sand and its parts that won't corrode from sea water.
-Another good option: a lightweight, waterproof cooler with comfortable shoulder straps or carrying handles.
+If you’re headed to the shore, look for a beach cooler with wheels that rolls easily over the sand.
+Another good option is a lightweight, waterproof cooler with comfortable shoulder straps or carrying handles.
 Ideally, a beach cooler won't tip over when you put it down.

 Dry storage space is a nice option, so you can safely stow your sunscreen, keys and a book.
-If you plan to take a towel, look for a beach cooler with a bungee cord or mesh compartment, so you can roll it up and keep the wet towel away from everything else.
+If you plan to take a towel, look for a beach cooler with a bungee cord or mesh compartment.
+You can roll up your wet towel and stow it away from everything else.